umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Restoring-content/index.md

 ### Workspace Restore

 Use this option when setting up new Cloud environments.
-Workspace restore option restores all the entities (content, media, forms, datasources, and prevalue sources from Umbraco Forms) of a workspace via the back office.
+Workspace restore option restores all the entities (content, media, forms, datasources, and prevalue sources from Umbraco Forms) of a workspace via the backoffice.

 1. Log in to the Umbraco backoffice in the environment you want to restore the content and media.
 2. Click the three dots and select *Do something else* or *Right-click* the Content Tree in the Content section.